plotly/orca/README.md

 Orca is the CLI app for Plotly's image-exporting utilities.
 In brief, Orca is an Electron app that generates images and reports of Plotly things like plotly.js graphs, dash apps, dashboards from the command line.
-In addition, Orca is the backbone of Plotly's Image Server.
+Additionally, Orca is the backbone of Plotly's Image Server.
 Orca is also an acronym for Open-source Report Creator App.

 Visit [plot.ly](https://plot.ly) to learn more or visit the [Plotly forum](https://community.plot.ly/).